Marine Biology in Roatan

 Roatan is the largest of the Bay Islands of Honduras located in the Caribbean Sea approximately 35 miles north of mainland Honduras.
 The island is located on an exposed ancient coral reef that is the second largest barrier reef in the world.
 The island has a tropical climate and the average range of air temperature in January of 73-84 degrees Fahrenheit and a narrow water temperature range of 79-80 degrees Fahrenheit.
 Many days in January have short rains followed by bright sun.

-There will be at least one required meeting on the Lawrence campus in the Fall semester to discuss course requirements, the program in Roatan, and recommended items to take.
+There will be at least two required meetings (virtual or in-person to be determined) during the Fall semester to discuss course requirements, the program in Roatan, and recommended items to take.

 The lectures on the program will introduce students to such topics as: general structure and ecological function of diverse marine environments, structure and formation of coral reefs, community ecology on coral reefs (algae, plants, invertebrates, fishes, and other vertebrates), dolphin biology, and threats to coral reefs.
 Lectures will be given by Professor Rivers.